-Don’t forget that red wines are best served at room temperature (13–18°C), so if the mercury hits 20°C they’ll need to be chilled in a wine fridge for around 30 minutes prior to serving.
+Don’t forget that red wines are best served at room temperature (13–18°C), so if the mercury rises above 20°C they’ll need chilling in a wine fridge for around 30 minutes – or a brief stint in the ice bucket – prior to serving.
 A cooled red is the perfect contrast to hot, flame-licked meats.

 Host a dinner party

-The basic structure of a cheese plate revolves around four types: blue, soft, aged and firm.
-If you’re searching for one wine to rule them all then an off-dry riesling or a bottle of sparkling will work well.
-But for a more specialised approach, heed the following advice.
-A blue, such as gorgonzola or stilton, will match beautifully with a vintage port, Sauternes or a sweet sherry.
-A soft cheese, such as brie, camembert or d’Affinois, pairs well with Champagne, though a soft and fruit-forward red, such as a pinot noir, can offer a pleasing contrast to the mellowness of this type of cheese.
-An aged cheese, such as mature cheddar or a gruyere, needs a medium-bodied white, such as chardonnay or viognier, or even a merlot.
-While firm cheeses (manchego, pecorino or parmesan) are ideal with tannic reds, full-bodied whites and sweet wines – think vintage Champagne, red Burgundy and oloroso sherry.
+If you’re after one wine to cover all four key cheese types – blue, soft, aged and firm – an off-dry riesling or sparkling should work well.
+But if you want to tailor the selections, a blue will match beautifully with a vintage port, Sauternes or sweet sherry.
+Soft cheeses, such as brie and camembert, pair well with bubbles, though a soft, fruit-forward red, such as pinot noir, can contrast well with the mellow flavours of these cheeses.
+An aged cheese, such as mature cheddar or gruyere, needs a medium-bodied white, such as chardonnay or viognier, or medium-bodied reds.
+Firm cheeses – think manchego, pecorino or Parmesan – are ideal with tannic reds, full-bodied whites and sweet wines.
+Think vintage Champagne, shiraz and oloroso sherry.

-An undeniably drinkable drop that sings of summer, rosé is the most obvious choice for a picnic.
-An off-dry rosé pairs well with chilled fresh fruit, while a light and dry rosé will typically pair well with light salads, meats and almost anything can you throw at it.
+Prepare a picnicRosé is an obvious choice for picnics – and for a good reason.
+Off-dry styles pair well with chilled fresh fruit, while a light, dry rosé will typically work wonders with light salads, meats and almost anything can you throw at it.

-Sparkling and riesling are two other picnic classics.
-A young, off-dry riesling works well with prosciutto and melon, while antipasto loves young semillon.
+Sparkling and riesling are two other classics for the picnic blanket.
+A young riesling works well with prosciutto and melon, while antipasto loves young semillon and medium-bodied reds.
 For quiches, mature chardonnay is a good match, while light- to medium-bodied reds with higher acid work surprisingly well with a roasted chicken.